Dropshipping Blogs

 2. Total Cost

-Total cost is the total amount of money spent to achieve the current revenue.
-You can calculate your total costs monthly by adding your monthly fixed costs (like payroll) with your variable costs (like shipping fees).
-By comparing these numbers, you can see how much your costs are and where to cut corners to boost profits.
+Total cost is the total amount spent to achieve your current revenue.
+Calculate your total costs monthly by adding your fixed costs (like payroll) to your variable costs (like shipping fees).
+Comparing these numbers helps identify areas to cut costs and boost profits.

 3. Profit Margin